dapak2002/programming-languages-2022/lecture-by-lecture.md

 <!-- [Haskell projects](haskell-projects.md) ...-->

-## Part 0: Functional Programming in Haskell
+## Functional Programming in Haskell

 We need a programming language that makes it as simple as possible to implement interpreters.
 Choice of language always is a compromise.
 In my view, Haskell is the best choice for what we want to do in this course (I would welcome any challenge on this).